one-touch-pipeline/otp/src/docs/guide/rollout/overview.md

 - one for the database, in following referenced: $DB_HOST
 - one for the Webserver (tomcat), in following referenced: $WEB_HOST

+Additional an host is needed for job submission and file system changing: $SUBMISSION_HOST

 This documentation use following versions:
 - Host system: CentOS Linux release 7.4
 - postgres version: 10
 - tomcat version: 8.5.23